collinskesuibai/entra-docs/docs/identity/saas-apps/360online-tutorial.md

 # Customer intent: As an IT administrator, I want to learn how to configure single sign-on between Microsoft Entra ID and 360 Online so that I can control who has access to 360 Online, enable automatic sign-in with Microsoft Entra accounts, and manage my accounts in one central location.
 ---
-# Configure 360 Online for Single sign-on with Microsoft Entra ID
+# Configure 360 Online for Single sign-on with Microsoft Entra ID-Test

 In this article,  you learn how to integrate 360 Online with Microsoft Entra ID.
 When you integrate 360 Online with Microsoft Entra ID, you can: